 When a person is organizing life, both in regards to the cleanliness of their home and in life in general, the person has less time to abuse drugs or alcohol.
 A huge factor in substance abuse is trying to relieve boredom.
 By leaving less time for a person to become bored, the individual is less likely to start using again just for something to do.
 By keeping the person busy, organization also impacts how much time a person has for negative influences.
 Rather than spending time with friends who were only about drinking and using, the person has a reason to stay in and avoid these people.

 Better Relationship With Children

 If the person has children, they would much rather live in an organized home.
 It’s less embarrassing.
 Oftentimes, the children become embarrassed by a parent who abusing substances and not attending to the house.
 This is one step in regaining a connection with the person’s children, which may have been lost due to the addiction.

-The Treatment Specialist team provides assistance to those suffering from addiction and dual diagnosis conditions find a treatment program that fits their specific needs.
-The The Treatment Specialist team will provide a free confidential assessment and insurance verification.
+The Treatment Specialist connects you with a treatment center for addiction and dual diagnosis conditions.
+The Treatment Specialist team will provide a free confidential assessment and insurance verification.
 For more information on treatment programs for yourself or a loved one, contact the Inspiration helpline at (866) 644-7911.